witheve/mamarob/food-truck.eve.md

   app.page := "settings"
 ```

-When the truck has a name and at lest one integration, draw the complete social interface
+When the truck has a name and at least one integration, draw the complete social interface

 ```
 search @browser